 - Platform-Based Apps.
 These are apps where you create your own profile and set your own prices.
 You’re essentially creating your own small business and the platform acts as a middle man, taking a commission in exchange for providing a platform for you to list on.
 (Example: Airbnb)

 - On-Demand Apps.
 These are gig economy apps where customers can request specific services and the app sends requests out to potential workers.
 The apps set the price in advance and you are able to accept or reject offers that come to you.
-Generally, the app will provide you information so you can make an informed decision about whether to accept or reject an offer.
+Generally, the app will provide you with information so you can make an informed decision about whether to accept or reject an offer.
 (Example: Uber, DoorDash)

 - Freelancer Apps.
 These are generally the same as platform-based apps but differ in that rather than selling a product (such as a short-term rental), you’re usually selling a niche, specialized skill.
 I think of these platforms more as built for freelancers.
 (Example: TaskRabbit)